MTG EV Calculator

 Yes, SpellBook's EV calculator is completely free.
 EV rankings, individual box breakdowns, historical EV data, and cross-vendor pricing are all available without an account.
 The Pack Simulator and portfolio tracking features are also free to use.
 Premium features like AI-powered market analysis and arbitrage tools are available for subscribers.

-Every sealed product decision should be backed by data.
-SpellBook gives you probability-weighted EV, sellable value estimates, and historical trends for 500+ sets, updated daily.
+Every sealed product decision should show pull rates, sellable value, and price history.
+SpellBook gives you probability-weighted EV for 500+ sets, updated daily.